 Let the label peeping begin.
 Here are some ingredients you may want in your product rotation and what they actually do for your skin.

-Antioxidants...These are naturally occurring substances like vitamins and minerals that protect the body from free radicals.
-You can get a boost from healthy foods like spinach, tomatoes, and blueberries (more on what to eat for better skin here).
+Antioxidants...These are naturally occurring substances like vitamins and minerals that protect the body from free radicals — those are unstable molecules produced by pollution, sun, pesticides, and more on the hunt for an electron to be whole again.
+One of the first places they look is your skin.
+Because you can't outrun them, what you can do is get a boost from healthy foods like spinach, tomatoes, and blueberries (more on what to eat for better skin here).
 Or you can also apply antioxidants straight to the face, like Vitamin C serum.
 It helps reduce dark spots and spark healthy collagen production.
 Head spinning?
 Check out this recently updated list of options.
 Dermatologist Dr. Nazanin Saedi recommends The Glow Maker by MaeLove.

 AHAs and BHAs…Time for an AHA moment.
 These acronyms stand for alpha hydroxy acid and beta hydroxy acid.
 They’re exfoliating acids that help shed dead skin cells to reveal a glowier you.
 AHAs are best for surface concerns like scars and uneven skin tone, while BHAs are good for combating acne in oily skin types.
 Some products combine the two acids because sometimes two is better than one.
 For double duty, Dr. Saedi recommends Revision Skincare’s Brightening Face Wash.

 Hyaluronic acid...Often found in serums (what goes on after you’ve cleansed but before you’ve moisturized), this molecule’s all about moisture.
 It helps your skin retain water to stay supple and, yep, moisturized.
 Because moisture is the essence of wetness and wetness is the essence of beauty.
 Dr. Saedi recommends Neutrogena Hydro Boost.